Welcome to your adult sibling support group!

 - I’ll agree on the group groundrules and remind members of them at the start of the meetings

-- I understand that if anyone in the group discloses an abusive situation affecting them, their disabled brother or sister or other family member then confidentiality will be broken and this needs to be reported by the person themselves or by me as the facilitator or administrator.
+- I understand that if anyone in the group discloses an abusive situation affecting them, their disabled brother or sister or other family member then confidentiality will be broken and this needs to be reported by the person themselves or by me as the facilitator.
 I know that I can go to Sibs for support with this, and that I am not alone

 - I won’t use the group to advertise anything, for my own research projects or for any kind of financial gain